 The College expects that no more than 20% of the internship should be clerical in nature.
-So that prospective students seeking internships have enough information to be able to evaluate the opportunity, make decisions as to whether or not they should apply, and later seek academic credit for the experience.
+Prospective students seeking internships must have enough information to be able to evaluate opportunities, make decisions as to whether or not they should apply, and later seek academic credit for the experience.
 Internship sponsors should provide the Center for Career Services complete internship descriptions similar to normal job descriptions.
 At a minimum, internship job descriptions must articulate the professional nature of work expected and the willingness of the internship sponsor to provide on-site supervision of the intern.